lsst-sqre/nublado/docs/admin/fsadmin.rst

 The fsadmin pod behaves a lot like a user fileserver.
 However, fsadmin is much more dangerous, since the user is root within the pod and with respect to all the mounted filesystems.

-There is no Web-accessible interface to the container: the user must use ``kubectl exec -n nublado fsadmin -- /bin/bash -l`` (assuming the default configuration settings) in order to get a shell.
+There is no Web-accessible interface to the container: the user must use ``kubectl exec -it -n nublado fsadmin -- /bin/bash -l`` (assuming the default configuration settings) in order to get a shell.
 This is by design.
 We restrict the ingress routes to create, delete, or query the container to users with an admin token.
 Requiring ``kubectl`` privileges in addition is another way to help secure this extremely potent interface.